jennyonsamer/pong/README.md

 # Pong Game

 A basic pong game using SVGs.

+Stretch Goals: adding Winner at the end of the game.

 ## Setup